Los Angeles Union Station: Location

-Union Station is located in the northeastern corner of Downtown Los Angeles, on the property bounded by Alameda Street, Cesar Chavez Avenue, Vignes Street, and the Hollywood Freeway.
+Union Station is located in the northeastern corner of downtown Los Angeles, on the property bounded by Alameda Street, Cesar Chavez Avenue, Vignes Street, and the Hollywood Freeway.
 It is across Alameda Street from L.A.'s historic Olvera Street and El Pueblo de Los Angeles State Historic Park.
 The historic Terminal Annex building is on the opposite side of the Chavez Avenue underpass.
 Chinatown and Civic Center are a short distance away.

-The site of the Tongva village of Yaanga, which was "believed to have been the largest of the Tongva villages," was in the vicinity.

-The Patsaouras Transit Plaza on the east side of Union Station hosts several connecting bus lines, including Metro Local, Metro Rapid and Metro Express lines, as well as downtown DASH shuttles, many municipal bus lines, FlyAway express bus service to Los Angeles International Airport, and University of Southern California campus shuttles.
+The Patsaouras Transit Plaza on the east side of Union Station hosts several connecting bus lines, including Metro Local, Metro Rapid and Metro Express lines, as well as downtown DASH shuttles, many municipal bus lines, FlyAway express bus service to Los Angeles International Airport, Greyhound buses, and University of Southern California campus shuttles.
 The Transit Plaza is named after Nick Patsaouras, former RTD board member and advocate for public transportation.

 The Gateway Transit Center includes the station itself and the Patsaouras Transit Plaza, both of which were designed by Ehrenkrantz & Eckstut, along with the western terminus of the El Monte Busway, as well as Metro's headquarters building.

 As of October 2019, Amtrak and Metrolink share 12 of Union Station's 14 outdoor tracks, with 94 trains departing on most weekdays (95 on Wednesday, 96 on Friday).